Theory 1: Anthropology of Affect|

 |Major Readings: Wesleyan RJ Julia Bookstore

 Readings TBD.
-Possibly including: Kathleen Stewart, ORDINARY AFFECTS; Anne Allison, PRECARIOUS JAPAN; Deborah Gould, MOVING POLITICS; Ann Cvetkovich, DEPRESSION: A PUBLIC FEELING; Ruth Behar, THE VULNERABLE OBSERVER, and essays by Émile Durkheim, Gilles Deleuze, Brian Massumi, Eve Kosofsky Sedgwick, William Mazzarella, Lauren Berlant, Yael Navaro-Yashin, Diane Nelson, Nais Dave, Sara Ahmed, Wendy Brown, Michael Taussig, Paul Stoller, and Michael Jackson.
+Possibly including: Kathleen Stewart, ORDINARY AFFECTS; Anne Allison, PRECARIOUS JAPAN; Deborah Gould, MOVING POLITICS; Ann Cvetkovich, DEPRESSION: A PUBLIC FEELING; Ruth Behar, THE VULNERABLE OBSERVER, and essays by Émile Durkheim, Gilles Deleuze, Brian Massumi, Eve Kosofsky Sedgwick, William Mazzarella, Lauren Berlant, Yael Navaro-Yashin, Diane Nelson, Nais Dave, Sara Ahmed, Erin Manning, Wendy Brown, Michael Taussig, Paul Stoller, Karen Barad, James Bielo, and Michael Jackson.

 |Examination and Assignments: |

-Short reading papers, weekly memos, final paper or project.
+Reading/discussion memos, ethnographic sensorium workshops, short reading papers, final paper or project.